My father bought us an "Apple ][", somewhere around 1980. A friend of his was involved with importing Apple clones from Taiwan.

 This is some kind of an SSTV system which sends black and white or colour (by scanning the same picture three times with different filters) pictures at a whopping 128 x 128 over a radio link.
 This cost $500 back in 1983, excluding the actual video camera.
 See this press release on page 98 of Ham Radio Magazine.

-The board I have looks like a clone.
+The board I have is a clone (here's the real thing).
 I doubt they would have sold a whole lot of them, but at $500 they would have been worth cloning!

 (From the Classic Computer list)